 95 Eliot St., Milton

-Steeped in the spirit of Americana, Steel & Rye is an award-winning restaurant and bar that opened in 2012.
-The restaurant is open for dinner and weekend brunch only.
-The spacious dining room serves modern American cuisine with a twist, including wood-fired pizzas, house-made pasta, and seasonal entrees like butter-roasted salmon with baked parsnips; green grapes in a lobster–brown butter emulsion; and buttermilk fried chicken with creamy polenta, kale, tasso ham, and red eye gravy.
-The large bar offers a generous selection of beers, wines, and craft cocktails.
-We recommend trying the Hands of Bianca, made from rum, cucumber, lime, and apple mint vermouth.
+Steel & Rye, an award-winning restaurant and bar steeped in the Americana spirit, is open for dinner and weekend brunch only.
+The spacious dining room serves modern American cuisine with a twist, like wood-fired pizzas, house-made pasta, and entrees like kuri squash gnocchi, with Berkshire pork sugo, Parmesan cheese, and Swiss chard.
+Seasonal desserts like pumpkin spice donuts and apple upside down cake are served.
+The large bar has a generous selection of beers, wines, and craft cocktails.
+Recommended: the Reverend’s Daiquiri, pineapple, lime, sugar, tiki bitters, and pineapple rum.
 Reservations are recommended, but not required.

 Click on the points in the map above for more information on the places listed in our guide to the Dorchester neighborhood.